qihongl/learn-hippo/docs/learned_encoding/decision_log.md

   reported configuration to avoid committing large redundant arrays.
 All training curves and every model-seed aggregate remain stored; the model seed is the preregistered inferential unit.
 No scientific setting changed.

+## 2026-08-30 — Confirmatory outcome

+- All 15 declared seed files were present and shared one configuration hash.
+- Batch-wise output commits changed no source or reported-configuration files from the first execution revision `8709328`; this was verified with path-restricted Git diffs.
+- All four preregistered success checks passed.
+The primary claim is therefore recorded as simplified-task computational feasibility, not a reproduction of the full original task or evidence about human encoding.
+- Secondary analyses and figures may describe the confirmed result but may not change the primary outcome, seed set, or thresholds.